Better Best Forgotten: Chart performance

 "Better Best Forgotten" entered the UK Singles Chart at number two in March 1999, beaten to number one by Boyzone's "When the Going Gets Tough".
 It spent 17 weeks on the British charts and became the first single for Steps to fall off the chart and re-enter.
 The song topped the UK Indie Chart while reaching number eight in Ireland.
 Additionally, it was a top-20 hit in Belgium and peaked at number 11 on the Eurochart Hot 100.

 Music video

 A music video was made to accompany the song, directed by David Amphlett.
 It has a watery-theme, and the group wear blue outfits.
 Group members Lee and H play with water pistols, and interfere with the girls' singing.
-During the video shoot, a glass wall collapsed on Faye.